FH-Potsdam/ct-code-examples/README.md

 cd ct-code-examples
 npm install
 npm run setup
+npm run serve
 ```

+## Develop

-Now all the subfolders should have their dependencies installed.
-You are good to go.
-Open one of the subfolders in your editor and hack away.
+When all the subfolders should have their dependencies installed using
+`npm run setup` you can cd into it and start the dev server using `npm start`.